-Even adults get to have fun at Halloween, so when it comes to making your own wreath don't miss out on an opportunity to get spooky.
+Even adults get to have fun at Halloween, so when it comes to making a DIY Halloween wreath, don't miss out on an opportunity to get spooky.
 Thanks to a plethora of pre-made supplies, it's as easy as picking your favorites and attaching them to a simple grapevine wreath.
 Don't forget, this is the first thing that little ghouls and goblins will see when they get to your doorstep.
-Once Halloween is over, it's easy to swap it out for a more autumnal design that will still work with your collection of pumpkins.
+Once Halloween is over, it's easy to swap it out for a more autumnal fall wreath that will still work with your collection of pumpkins.

-Get creative and customize this design as you see fit, to get the look shown here, this is what you'll need:
+Get creative and customize this DIY Halloween wreath design as you see fit.
+To get the nature-inspired, subtly spooky look of our wreath, follow the below steps.

 - Grapevine wreath